 -Kristian Hammond, Practical AI for dummies

 Artificial intelligence (AI) is creating waves all around the corner.
-Be it automatons with killer energy or medical robots or Siri to guide to your nearest restaurant-AI has already integrated into our society surrounded with lots of hype, excitement and interestingly, fear.
+Be it automatons with killer energy or medical robots or Siri to guide to your nearest restaurant-AI has already integrated into our society surrounded by lots of hype, excitement and interestingly, fear.
 It would be frightening if we were not even aware of what it can do and what it cannot.
 This article serves to introduce this massive emerging suite of intelligent systems for a better understanding of AI and machine learning, and for a smooth sail throughout technical dealings with vendors and technology providers.

 What is Artificial Intelligence?

 Artificial intelligence is the subfield of computer science aimed to develop machines capable of performances usually done by humans (in other words, where the logical decision is taken).
 Few examples are IBM Watson, Face Recognition and Deep Learning.
-AI has already established its place in nearly all circles of life, including medical sector, industries, manual labor, space, military, etc.
+AI has already established its place in nearly all circles of life, including the medical sector, industries, manual labour, space, military, etc.